scriptituk/tv-test-card-maker/README-beta.md

 > Regardless how a colour is specified, if it produces grey then the PostScript colour space is set to Gray, otherwise it is converted to RGB.\
-  If colour is rendered to a grey/mono output device, e.g. `pnggray`, then a warning is emitted.
+  If colour is rendered to a grey/mono output device, e.g. `pnggray`, then GS emits a warning.

 ### RGB